21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 ####Preparing Data

-To demonstrate, I’m going to use billionaires data.
+To demonstrate, I’m going to use billionaires data from Forbes.com.
 I’ve shared it in EDF (Exploratory Data Format) [here]() so that you can quickly import with ‘Import Exploratory Data’ option.
 If you are interested in the original data you can download it from [here](https://www.dropbox.com/home?preview=Billionaires.xlsx) as well.

 ##Overview: Has Europe many women billionaires?

 Let's reveal the question whether Europe women-friendly work environments are real or not by analyzing data for the introduction of Exploratory.
-After that, I state my impressions of data which I analyzed.
+After that, I state my impressions about Making the World Better for Working Women.

 - STEP 1: Prepare Project before analyze
 - STEP 2: Calculate ratio of billionaires for each country